sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

     show_gmsh_output = False

-This is used to toggle on / off the command line output of GMSH when it performs a remeshing operation.
+This is used to toggle on / off the terminal output of GMSH when it performs a remeshing operation.
 This can be helpful for debugging purposes.
 By default, this is set to ``False``.

-As stated throughout the Mesh section, these parameters are optional most of the time, and only really required for remeshing.
+As stated throughout the Mesh section, these parameters are optional most of the time, and are only really required for remeshing.
 You can safely leave them out of your config file, and you should not need them, unless you want to perform remeshing.

 .. _config_shape_state_equation: